23 Cloud microphysics

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a^2j = -4\pi a^\psi\left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{1}{a} = 4\pi a\psi\left(\rho_{v,\infty} - \rho_{v,a}\right) \end{align} \]

-Here $\rho_{v,a}$ is the absolute saturation humidity $\rho_{S}\left(T\right)$ at temperature $T$ and $\rho_{v,\infty}$ is the ambient vapor pressure, for which from now on $\rho_v$ is noted:
+Here, $\rho_{v,a}$ is the absolute saturation humidity $\rho_{S}\left(T\right)$ at temperature $T$ and $\rho_{v,\infty}$ is the ambient vapor pressure, which is denoted by $\rho_v$ from now on:

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a\psi\left(\rho_v - \rho_{S}\left(T\right)\right). \end{align} \]